enmielado/super-dropdown/docs/docs/README.md

     * `Template` Provide a path to a Twig template that returns JSON data.
 There you can access the complete Craft API to generate options for the dropdowns.
     * `JSON` Paste static JSON directly into the field settings.
 3. If you selected `Element` or `JSON` then simply make selections from the available field options.
 4. If you selected `Template` as the Source, then you need to add a template file to your site’s Template folder that outputs JSON data.
 It is recommenced to store your Super Dropdown field templates in their own folder.
 If you create a folder in your `Templates` folder named `_fieldData` and create a file within that folder named `myDropdown.twig` then the value of the `Template` field would be `_fieldData/myDropdown`.
-See the information below for providing properly formatted data from a Twig template.
+See [Data Sources](#data-sources) below for providing properly formatted data from a Twig template.

 ### Other Field Options